1821 Info 1g: Caleb Crompton

 The Newmarket Hotel

-In the early years, Miners Rest boasted seven licensed premises and hotels, having been camping sites for miners en-route to the Ballarat gold diggings, with a 1861 census of 126, Three hotels had horse racing names, including the Newmarket Hotel, in the original Miners’ Rest, on the corner of Howe Street and Cummins Road, included the Cobb and Co. stables.
-Built in 1856 at what is now 135 Howes Street, at the corner of Howe Street and Cummins Road, with the now demolished Cobb and Co. stables adjacent.
+In the early years, Miners Rest boasted seven licensed premises and hotels, having been camping sites for miners en-route to the Ballarat gold diggings, with a 1861 census of 126, Three hotels had horse racing names, including the Newmarket Hotel, on the corner of Howe Street and Cummins Road, along with a Cobb and Co. stables.
+Built in 1856 it stands at what is now 135 Howes Street, at the corner of Howe Street and Cummins Road, with the now demolished Cobb and Co. stables adjacent.
 Established as a wooden building before December 1854, the Newmarket was the original and popular resting place half-way between the two newly discovered goldfields at Clunes and Buninyong.
 It was recorded in the 1903 Australia Handbook.
 It's license was revoked in 1909.

 The Federation University Australia at Ballarat (Accessed: 04 January 2019) lists as licensees/owners of the Newmarket: